halayli/lthread/docs/lthread.rst

     Resumes lthread inside a pthread to run expensive computations or make a blocking call like `gethostbyname()`.
-This call *must* be followed by :c:func:`lthread_compute_end()` after the computation and/or blocking calls have been made to resume the lthread in its original lthread scheduler.
+This call *must* be followed by :c:func:`lthread_compute_end()` after the computation and/or blocking calls statements have been made, to resume the lthread in its original lthread scheduler.
     No lthread_* calls can be made during the 2 calls.

+    :return: 0 on success.
+    :return: -1 if lthread failed to resume it in a pthread.

 lthread_compute_end
 -------------------
-.. c:function:: void lthread_compute_end(void);
+.. c:function:: void lthread_compute_end(void)

     Moves lthread from pthread back to the lthread scheduler it was running on.